ashesi-SE/Sample-1/README.md

 The project is based on angularjs   angular-seed from github.
 What is below is the angular seed readme info

+## Stable Tree
+this is the readme for the stable tree

 # angular seed readme info follows:

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.